Seabee

 3rd Marine Div.
 2nd Raider's sign on Bougainville.
 53rd CB was the shore party to the 2nd Raiders of Green Beach, D-Day.

 United States Naval Construction Battalions, better known as the Navy Seabees, form the U.S. Naval Construction Forces (NCF).
 The Seabee nickname is a heterograph of the initial letters "CB" from the words "Construction Battalion".
-Depending upon context, "Seabee" can refer to all enlisted personnel in the USN's occupational field 7 (OF-7), all personnel in the Naval Construction Force (NCF), or Construction Battalion.
+Depending upon context, "Seabee" can refer to all enlisted personnel in the USN's occupational field 13 (OF-13), all personnel in the Naval Construction Force (NCF), or Construction Battalion.
 Seabees serve both in and outside the NCF.
+The men in the NCF considered these units to be "Seabee".

 During World War II they were plank-holders of both the Naval Combat Demolition Units and the Underwater Demolition Teams (UDTs).
-The men in the NCF considered these units to be "Seabee".
-In addition, Seabees served as elements of Cubs, Lions, Acorns and the United States Marine Corps.
+In addition, Seabees served as elements of the United States Marine Corps (USMC), organized in specialized, self-sustaining, advanced base units known as Lions (major bases), Cubs (minor bases), and Acorns (airfields).
 They also provided the manpower for the top secret CWS Flame Tank Group.
 Today the Seabees have many special task assignments starting with Camp David and the Naval Support Unit at the Department of State.
 Seabees serve under both Commanders of the Naval Surface Forces Atlantic/Pacific fleets as well as on many base Public Works and USN diving commands.